cern-it-efp/EOSC-Testsuite/README.rst

 - Allowed relative paths for -c and -t.

 - Updated CPU benchmark, based on the HEP Benchmarking Suite.

+- Added option --noWatch to run in the background, without watch command.

 .. |cloudstack_tf| raw:: html